-EU institutions agreed the final text of the Insurance Mediation Directive 2, renamed the Insurance Distribution Directive (IDD).
-It seeks a level playing field between participants in insurance sales in order to improve consumer protection, market integration and competition.
+The Insurance Distribution Directive (IDD) seeks a level playing field between participants in insurance sales in order to improve consumer protection, market integration and competition.

-The new directive, like the existing directive, is a minimum harmonisation directive, so Member States can adopt stricter provisions if they wish.
+The directive is a minimum harmonisation directive, so Member States can adopt stricter provisions if they wish.
 Consequently, it will not lead to the removal of restrictive requirements already in place in EU Member States.

-Scope – the existing directive applies to insurance and reinsurance intermediaries.
-The new directive applies to insurance and reinsurance “distribution” (hence the new title of “Insurance Distribution Directive”).
+Scope – The directive applies to insurance and reinsurance “distribution” (hence the new of “Insurance Distribution Directive”).
 Insurance and reinsurance distribution may be carried out by insurers and reinsurers as well as intermediaries, so the scope of EU regulation has been widened.

-General principle - there will be an obligation on Member States to ensure that, when carrying out distribution, insurance intermediaries, insurance and reinsurance undertakings always act honestly, fairly and professionally in accordance with the best interests of their customers.
+General principle - there is an obligation on Member States to ensure that, when carrying out distribution, insurance intermediaries, insurance and reinsurance undertakings always act honestly, fairly and professionally in accordance with the best interests of their customers.

 Professional development – there is a requirement for at least 15 hours of professional training or development per year for employees of intermediaries and insurers and reinsurers carrying out distribution activities.
 This will apply to “relevant” managers responsible for distribution and to persons directly involved in distribution.
 Member States may allow evidence of continuous training and development through the successful completion of an exam.

-Remuneration – the existing directive does not regulate intermediaries’ remuneration.
-The new directive requires Member States to lay down rules ensuring that intermediaries, insurers and reinsurers do not remunerate or assess the performance of employees in a way that conflicts with their duty to act in the best interests of customers.
+Remuneration – The directive requires Member States to lay down rules ensuring that intermediaries, insurers, and reinsurers do not remunerate or assess the performance of employees in a way that conflicts with their duty to act in the best interests of customers.

-Provision of information – as under the existing directive, there are requirements to disclose information to customers before a contract is concluded.
+Provision of information – there are requirements to disclose information to customers before a contract is concluded.
 The new requirements are lengthier and, for non-life insurance, require the customer to be given a standardised insurance product information document (IPID), summarising the main features of the proposed contract.

 Product oversight and governance – there are rules requiring insurers and reinsurers, as well as intermediaries who “manufacture” insurance products for sale to customers, to have processes in place to approve every insurance product and to review it regularly, to ensure that it continues to meet consumer needs and that the distribution strategy remains appropriate.
 The product approval process must specify an identified target market of customers for each product and ensure that all relevant risks are assessed.

 The IDD entered into force on 23 February 2016.
 It was due to be implemented by Member States by 23 February 2018.
-However, the EU agreed an amendment to the directive which delayed the transposition date until 1 July 2018 and the application date until 1 October 2018, at the latest.
+However, the EU agreed an amendment to the directive which delayed the transposition date until 1 July 2018 and the application date until 1 October 2018.
 The UK has transposed the Directive into UK law.